 Library services

-The UAGM library information and learning resources will provide the SVM DVM program students, faculty and staff the adequate access to library services and support for: e-books, electronic journals, databases and veterinary collections retrieval, through individual orientation and workshops.
+The UAGM Library will ensure that SVM DVM students, faculty, and staff have adequate access to library services and learning resources — including e-books, electronic journals, databases, and veterinary collections — supported by individual orientation sessions and workshops.

 Other Services and Schedule: